AGIFOUNDATION/AIBehaviologyAndCyberSoul/avatarpornography.md

 During the tests, we will communicate with the avatar twice.
 The first time is to express our longing for the avatar, and the second time is to initiate a sexual invitation.

+>	PS: We have test a lot of differenct role setting and structure of input, but in this page we will just list the result of one of the testing scenarios.

 ##	AI Models

 -	GPT (GPT 4)